method5/method5/readme.md

 How to Install and Administer
 -----------------------------

 On the GitHub repository click on the "Clone or download" button.
 Download and extract the zip file.
-Then follow the steps in `install_method5.md` and `administer_method5.md`.
+Then follow the steps in `install_method5.md`.

 License